 Purchase a refillable drink cup or popcorn bucket.

 The popcorn bucket is another way we like to snack on a budget!
-You purchase the bucket for $8.99 initially, and then each subsequent refill costs $2.
+You purchase the bucket for $11.29 initially, and then each subsequent refill costs $2.
+The downside to the popcorn bucket is that it won't fit in the free ride lockers, and your refillable mug must be empty and turned on its side in order to fit.

 There you have it, folks!
 Do you have any other tips for eating on a budget at Universal Orlando?
 Share in the comments below.